Monopond/fax-api-client-csharp/README.md

 ```

 ###Setting-up your faxes with retries:
-To set-up apiFaxMessage to have retries a request similar to the following example can be used.
+To set-up a fax to have retries a request similar to the following example can be used.
 Please note the addition of ”RetriesSpecified” and ”Retries" , if ”RetriesSpecified” is not supplied or initialized, it will have false value as default and ”Retries" will be ignored.
 ```C#
             //create a new fax message.
             apiFaxMessage apiFaxMessage1 = new apiFaxMessage();